-- At about the same time as the Board's Recommendation 94-1, the Department of Energy (DOE) initiated activities to investigate the conditions of nuclear materials within the Department.
-Working groups were established to visit sites and assess the status of specific categories of nuclear material.
-The following reports provided a detailed description of the amount, location, condition and vulnerabilities associated with much of this material: - Spent Fuel Working Group Report on Inventory and Storage of the Department's Spent Nuclear Fuel and Other Reactor Irradiated Nuclear Materials and Their Environmental, Safety, and Health Vulnerabilities (November 1993) - Plutonium Working Group Report on Environmental, Safety and Health Vulnerabilities Associated with the Department's Plutonium Storage (November 1994) - Highly Enriched Uranium Working Group Report on Vulnerabilities (December 1996)
+- Spent Fuel Working Group Report on Inventory and Storage of the Department's Spent Nuclear Fuel and Other Reactor Irradiated Nuclear Materials and Their Environmental, Safety, and Health Vulnerabilities (November 1993) - Plutonium Working Group Report on Environmental, Safety and Health Vulnerabilities Associated with the Department's Plutonium Storage (November 1994) - Highly Enriched Uranium Working Group Report on Vulnerabilities (December 1996)

-The Spent Fuel Working Group Report identified significant vulnerabilities causing the Department to study alternative programmatic solutions.
-In addition, and as a result of a court order (Civil No. 91-0035-S-HLR, 6/28/93), the Department prepared the Programmatic Spent Nuclear Fuel Environmental Impact Statement.
-The final statement was issued in April 1995, with a Record of Decision or June 1, 1995.
+re Spent Fuel Working Group Report identified significant vulnerabilities causing the Department to study enernative programmatic solutions.
+In addition, and as a result of a court order (Civil No. 91-0035-S-HLR, b/28/93), the Department prepared the Programmatic Spent Nuclear Fuel Environmental Impact Statement. re final statement was issued in April 1995, with a Record of Decision on June 1, 1995.

-The Departmental assessments identified above and the independent observations and concerns expressed by the Board made the following issues clear:
+e Departmental assessments identified above and the independent observations and concerns expressed to the Board made the following issues clear:

-- There is an urgent requirement to address the growing technical problems associated with handling, stabilizing and storing excess nuclear material.
+There is an urgent requirement to address the growing technical problems associated with handling, stabilizing and storing excess nuclear material.
 These problems are especially noteworthy because the recent downsizing of the weapons complex has resulted in the loss, without replacement, of many of the skilled workers needed to correct the problems.
-This decreasing experience base, coupled with the increasing age of the facilities, makes the control of nuclear material and the prevention of inadvertent criticality events, uncontrolled exposure, and personnel contamination a continuing concern. - The efforts to stabilize nuclear materials was heretofore limited to those undertaken by individual field organizations and constrained by each site's resources.
-Consequently, the stabilization of nuclear material was pursued with different priorities, assets and treatment techniques.
+This decreasing experience base, coupled with the increasing age of the facilities, makes the control of nuclear material and the prevention of inadvertent criticality events, uncontrolled exposure, and personnel contamination a continuing concern.

+The efforts to stabilize nuclear materials were heretofore limited to those undertaken by individual field organizations and constrained by each site's resources.
+Consequently, the stabilization of nuclear materials was pursued with different priorities, assets and treatment techniques.
 Several mutually exclusive and, in some cases, duplicative programs evolved.
 Without a Departmental perspective, some options for solving the problem were not adequately assessed (e.g., transporting all material of a certain type to one site for processing, versus processing material at multiple sites).